Avoid cross-contamination and serve food on safe ware

 5. Always make sure your staff maintain a high level of personal hygiene.

 This might be an obvious one but since it is on the list of the top 5 most common reasons for documented food born illnesses (according to the US Centers for disease control and prevention) it is still important to mention.
-A poor personal hygiene could mean coming to work when sick, not washing hands, coughing or sneezing in the food or touching wounds or rashes without hands being washed.
+Poor personal hygiene could mean coming to work when sick, not washing hands, coughing or sneezing in the food, or touching wounds or rashes without hands being washed.

-- If gloves are used, make sure there are proper routines for the usages.
+- If gloves are used, make sure there are proper routines for the usage.
 How often and after which task should they be changed etc, says Ulrika Ahnfelt Gran.

 test